Department of Elementary and Secondary Education Logo

 • What does our hiring process communicate to potential staff?

-• How can we invite diverse stakeholders into our hiring process?
+• Whose voices are missing from the hiring process?
+How can we invite diverse stakeholders into our hiring process?

-• What intentional goals and actions will our team take to hire and create supportive environments for educators of color?
+• What intentional goals and actions has our team taken to hire and create supportive environments for educators of color?

 Additional Resources